 Making upward comparisons can be especially dangerous in the era of social media.
-Looking at the FaceApp-ed and beauty-filtered highlight reel of someone else’s life on Instagram is rarely motivating - if anything, it only serves to make you feel bad about your own life and lower your self-esteem.
+Looking at the beauty-filtered highlight reel of someone else’s life on Instagram is rarely motivating.
+If anything, it only serves to make you feel bad about your own life and lower your self-esteem.

 This isn’t to say that you should throw in the towel and not try at all, but rather that you should adjust your expectations, taking into account your own life and circumstances with your personal trainers and diet coaches.

 Compared to upward comparisons, downward comparisons seem fairly safe: what’s the harm in wanting to feel better about yourself by comparing yourself to someone who is worse than you?

 According to psychologist Juliana Breines, we tend to make downward comparisons when our self-esteem has taken a blow, but basing our self-esteem on comparisons to others is a bad idea.

 Firstly, self-esteem that is dependent on others, is often fragile.
 Ideally, you’d want your self-esteem to be something integral to yourself, not something prone to change.

 Secondly, by focusing on other people’s misfortunes, we are spending too much time noticing the negatives and not enough on the positive aspects.
 In general, focusing on the negatives tends to lower our overall happiness.
 We might also miss others’ successes and strengths, which can cause strain in relationships.